Finance

 GITEP Access Fund

-The trustees of Gloucestershire Association of Secondary Headteachers Ltd have established an Access Fund to widen access to Initial Teacher Training and support those unable to secure a bursary from the DfE.
+The trustees of Gloucestershire Association of Secondary School Leaders Ltd have established an Access Fund to widen access to Initial Teacher Training and support those unable to secure a bursary from the DfE.
 Any awards made do not have to be repaid.
 Applications can be made at any point in the programme.

 Tuition Fee Loan